jiaweihuang22/cse15l-lab3-reports/website.md

 ![Image](Example31.png)

-This command not only searches for files with the given name but is only limited to the current working directory.
-It is useful because it will exclude other directories that we don't need in the output so that the output is easier to see.
+This command searches for files based on the given size.
+It is useful because it will exclude files that is smaller than our expected size such as empty files in our output.

 **2:**